Vision

 becomes reality

-Looking at ideas, evaluating possibilities and then building a unique turnkey superconducting system.
+Considering new ideas, evaluating possibilities, and then building a unique turnkey superconducting system.
 That is what we do and what we love.
 Please take a look at our former and current projects.
 Here you will find all information about our work.
-If you would like to know more or miss something, please contact us.
+If you would like to know more, please do not be afraid to contact us.

 3S -The worldwide first modular superconducting busbar